Sum formulas for Schur multiple zeta values: Weighted sum formulas

 \begin{prop} Let $d\ge 2$ and $l>0$. \begin{enumerate}[label=\textup{(\roman*)}] \item If $\bk=(k_1,\ldots,k_d)$ is admissible, then it holds that

 \item If $\bk=(k_1,\ldots,k_d)$ is non-admissible (i.e., $k_d=1$), then it holds that

 \end{enumerate} \end{prop}

-\begin{remark} The number of terms in the expression \eqref{eq:general weighted sum nonadm} is actually bounded with respect to $l$ by the following reason: By the existence of the binomial coefficient $\binom{b_0-1}{l}$, the summation variable $b_0$ can be restricted by $b_0\ge l+1$ and then the other summation variables are bounded independently of $l$.
+\begin{remark} The number of terms in the expression \eqref{eq:general weighted sum nonadm} is actually bounded by a constant depending on $\bk$ but not on $l$ by the following reason: By the non-vanishing of the binomial coefficient $\binom{b_0-1}{l}$, the summation variable $b_0$ can be restricted by $b_0\ge l+1$ and then the other summation variables are bounded independently of $l$.
 Also, by applying the formula \eqref{eq:zeta(bk) via SSD} to an anti-hook, we can expand each term

 into a sum of MZVs.
 The number of appearing MZVs is independent of $b_0,\ldots,b_{d-1}$ and $c_j$.
 Finally, by using the harmonic product formula, we can rewrite the products of MZVs into a sum of MZVs.
-The resulting number of terms, after the application of the harmonic product formula, depends only on the original number of entries and so it is independent of $l$. \end{remark}
+The resulting number of terms, after the application of the harmonic product formula, depends only on the number of entries of MZVs appearing as above and so it is independent of $l$. \end{remark}

 To prove Proposition \ref{prop:bwsumformula}, we first recall the notion of 2-posets and the associated integrals introduced by the fourth-named author in \cite{YamamotoIntegral}.

 \begin{defn}[{\cite[Definition~2.1]{YamamotoIntegral}}]\leavevmode \begin{enumerate}[label=\textup{(\roman*)}] \item A $2$-poset is a pair $(X,\delta_X)$, where $X=(X,\le)$ is a finite partially ordered set (poset for short) and $\delta_X$ is a map (called the label map of $X$) from $X$ to $\{0,1\}$.
 We often omit $\delta_X$ and simply say ``a $2$-poset $X$''.
 Moreover, a 2-poset $X$ is called admissible if $\delta_X(x)=0$ for all maximal elements $x$ and $\delta_X(x)=1$ for all minimal elements $x$. \item For an admissible $2$-poset $X$, the associated integral $I(X)$ is defined by